restfulapi/restful-api/README.md

         }
     }

-The domain marshaller will be configured with the results of merging the configuration blocks in the following order: 'one', 'two', 'three', 'four' and the contents of the jsonGroovyBeanMarshaller block itself.
+The domain marshaller will be configured with the results of merging the configuration blocks in the following order: 'one', 'two', 'three', 'four' and the contents of the jsonBeanMarshaller block itself.

 ###Configuration merging
 The order in which configurations are merged is significant.
 When two configurations, first and second are merged, boolean values, or single valued options that are set in the second config override the first.
 Collection or map values are combined.